bcgov/jrcc-document-access-libs/README.md

 #### Description

-Using this plugin you can receive messages from a specified Sftp server.
+Using this plugin you can receive messages from a specified Sftp server when there is a new file.
+This Sftp plugin will only retrieve file once, it uses the server's file timestamp to detect if we've already 'processed' this file.
+It needs redis data structure store as Metadata Store.

 #### Setup